makoeppel/musip/README.md

 ```

 ### Docs
-We use mkdocs for generating the documentation:
+We use mkdocs and doxygen for generating the documentation.
+You should have the doxygen package installed on your system, then:

 ```bash
 pip install mkdocs